Appealing an ESA decision

 If your appeal isn’t successful, you might be able to appeal to the upper tribunal.
 You'll get details of how to appeal to them with your decision letter.

 You can only appeal to the upper tribunal in certain situations.
-Get advice from your nearest Citizens Advice first.
+Talk to an adviser first.